MPC 476 Grange Observatory

-Astrometristi, the Italian Astrometry Group, which at the time coordinated all the astrometric activity done in Italy by amateur astronomers, and is a proud member
+Astrometristi, the Italian Astrometry Group, which at the time coordinated all the astrometric activity done in Italy by amateur astronomers, and was a proud member

-Currently the privately founded MPC 476 Grange Observatory is making researches on fundamental astronomy, such as astrometry and photometry; the instruments of the observatory can measure the distance, the temperature, the chemical composition of the stars.
+Currently the privately granted MPC 476 Grange Observatory is making researches on fundamental astronomy, such as astrometry and photometry; the instruments of the observatory can measure the distance, the temperature and the spectral class of the stars.
+For the observatory's technical news click here.

-If interested in the researches and products of the Grange Obs. please have a look of the spin off page.
+If interested in the researches and products of the Grange Obs. laboratory, or GOlab, please have a look of the spin off page.

 - OBSERVATORY DATA